kessb/sagebrush-ecosystem-modeling-NEON-hyperspectral/README.md

 This repository is part of a three-part project developed in collaboration with NatureServe, a wildlife conservation non-profit, to examine the efficacy of publicly availble remote sensing data to reconstruct sagebrush ecosystems.
 The three components of this project test the following for their sensitivity to sagebrush ecosystems:<br>

-* LIDAR Canopy Height Models at 1x1 meter resolution, workflow developed by users @kessb and @sarahmjaffe and hosted <a href= "https://github.com/kessb/sagebrush-ecosystem-modelinghere" target="blank"> here</a> <br>
+* LIDAR Canopy Height Models at 1x1 meter resolution, workflow developed by users @kessb and @sarahmjaffe and hosted <a href= "https://github.com/kessb/sagebrush-ecosystem-modelinghere" target="_blank"> here</a> <br>
 * LANDSAT 8 Multispectral at 30x30 meter/7 bands, developed by @sarahmjaffe and hosted at her <a href ="https://github.com/sarahmjaffe/sagebrush-ecosystem-modeling-with-landsat8"> Sagebrush Ecosystem Modeling with LANDSAT8 </a> repository.<br>
 * NEON's Hyperspectral at 1x1 meter/426 bands, developed by @kessb and hosted here. <br>